XToodyX/Door-Lock-System/README.md

 # 🚪 Door Lock System 🔑

-This repo provides you with the material to setup your own door lock system with a Raspberry Pi Pico W communicating via MQTT Protocol over Wi-Fi.
+This repo provides you with the material to Setup your own door lock system with a Raspberry Pi Pico W communicating via MQTT Protocol over Wi-Fi.

 ## Prerequisites:
 - running MQTT broker (like Mosquitto, cloud hosted, ...)

-In my case i have an Mosquitto Docker Container up running on my Raspberry Pi 4B.
+In my case I have a Mosquitto Docker Container up running on my Raspberry Pi 4B.

 ## Guide